 Incident management KPIs can be used to indicate improvements and resolve issues before they reach incident stage – not unlike how KPIs are used in football.

-So, let us look the Beautiful Game to see what else we can learn about incident management KPIs.
+So, let us look at the Beautiful Game to see what else we can learn about incident management KPIs.

 How KPIs are used to exceed in sport and Incident Management